-The Court has established a “Teen Court” for youthful first-time offenders in Jefferson and Lincoln Counties as an alternative to Circuit Court.
+The Court has established a “Teen Court” for youthful first-time non-violent offenders in Jefferson and Lincoln Counties as an alternative to Circuit Court.

 If a youthful offender accepts the Teen Court option and completes all of the requirements of the program, his or her record is expunged of the offense.
 The record of the individual is as if the offense never occurred.

 This alternative will be made available only to individuals accused of minor offenses.
 Individuals accused of major offenses are not offered this alternative.
 Those cases are tried in Circuit Court.

 In one aspect, Teen Court is no different than Circuit Court – Teen Court holds juvenile offenders accountable for their actions.
 Teen Court, as a function of the 6th Division, is supervised by Judge Brown.
 From that point, Teen Court differs from Circuit Court.

 A volunteer local attorney presides as judge over Teen Court, but every other normal court position is filled by volunteer teenagers, including: prosecuting attorney, defense attorney, bailiff, clerk and jury.
 Licensed and practicing “shadow” attorneys are available to help their teenage counterparts as needed in preparation for and conduct of trials.

 The court distributes information to Jefferson and Lincoln County Schools seeking teenage volunteers who submit this application form to the court.
 The court then selects a pool of volunteers to fill the required Teen Court positions.

 Teen Court volunteers go through an extensive training program and agree to serve for one year.
 During the year, volunteers rotate through court positions as much as possible.

 The Court is now accepting applications for Teen Court volunteers for the 2015-16 school year.
 Click here for a Jefferfson County Teen Court volunteer application.
 Click here for a Lincoln County Teen Court volunteer application.